 Review page for 360 video

-Vimeo Pro members and higher can use the video review page to share their 360 video quickly and securely.
-The review page’s in-video notes are not currently supported for 360 video and will be disabled automatically.
+Vimeo members Standard and higher, Pro and higher, or Enterprise can use the video review page to share their 360 videos quickly and securely.
+The review page’s in-video notes are not currently supported for 360 videos and will be disabled automatically.